 The brand also stocks knapsacks, and musical jewellery boxes.
 They ship worldwide.

 Things have improved since my search began in 2013.
 However there is still LONG way to go towards being more inclusive.
-My advice would be search online, talk to friends visit craft markets.
+My advice would be search online, talk to friends and visit craft markets.
 There are sites and small independent shops we can go to.
 Don’t despair because you can shop all year round.

-If you know of any UK brands or brands that ship to the UK, where divers dolls (books and others) can be found, please leave a comment below lets share the intel.
+If you know of any UK brands or brands that ship to the UK, where black dolls, diverse books and others items, please leave a comment below lets share the intel.

 Photo Credit: feature image from Clarke’s Closet